1. Put together an instructional and technical team.

 - Consult with Activity Coordinator on hardware choices and acquisition.

 - Conduct set up and breakdown of on-site computer labs.

 - Act as liaison with ISPs.

 - Select and install software.

 - Configure Internet and security software.

 - Web Page Development

-- Consult on development & production of instructional Web materials.
+- Consult on development and production of instructional Web materials.

 - Curriculum Development

-- Consult with Activity Coordinator & camp staff on program content & goals.
+- Consult with Activity Coordinator and camp staff on program content and goals.